 The better your credit score, the better the card you can get.
 If you have excellent credit, you have your pick of cards.
 Big sign-up bonus?
-It’s yours for the asking.
+Go for it.
 Want a balance transfer?
 No problem.
 Low interest rate?
 You got it.

 But if you have bad credit, your choices will be severely limited.

 To find out where you stand, you have several choices.
 An increasing number of credit card issuers give out credit scores for free.
-And Discover and Capital One each offer free credit score services, neither of which requires you to be a customer.
+These scores are often not official FICO scores, but should give you an idea of how strong your credit is.
+And Discover and Capital One both offer free credit score services, neither of which requires you to be a customer.

-Checking your credit score or credit report does not count against you.
+Long story short, checking your credit score or credit report does not hurt your score.

-Lenders differ widely on their cutoff points.
+Lenders differ widely on the scores you need to qualify for their cards.
 How can people find out the credit score requirements of a company prior to applying for a credit card?

 You can get a good idea of which cards you qualify for by using CardMatch, a free CreditCards.com service.